What are the three major steps of aerobic respiration?

 Prepare for the Natural Science 2 (NAS 2) Exam with detailed quizzes, flashcards, and multiple-choice questions.
 Each question includes hints and explanations to enhance understanding and readiness.

-The three major steps of aerobic respiration are glycolysis, the Krebs cycle, and the electron transport chain.
+Aerobic respiration consists of three major steps: glycolysis, the Krebs cycle, and the electron transport chain.

-Glycolysis is the initial step where glucose is broken down into pyruvate, generating a small amount of ATP and NADH.
-This process occurs in the cytoplasm and does not require oxygen.
+Glycolysis is the initial step occurring in the cytoplasm, where glucose is broken down into pyruvate, generating a small amount of ATP and NADH in the process.
+This is a crucial first step as it converts glucose into a form that can enter the mitochondria.

-The final step is the electron transport chain, found in the inner mitochondrial membrane.
-This stage uses the electrons carried by NADH and FADH2, producing a large amount of ATP through oxidative phosphorylation and releasing water as a byproduct when electrons combine with oxygen.
+The final step is the electron transport chain, which takes place in the inner mitochondrial membrane.
+Here, the high-energy electrons from NADH and FADH2 are transferred through a series of proteins, ultimately leading to the production of a large amount of ATP through oxidative phosphorylation.
+Water is formed as a byproduct when electrons are added to oxygen.

 Subscribe